-Brits across the UK are facing council tax rises up to as much as £100 over the year.
-Around two thirds of England’s major councils are set to increase council tax bills by up to 5% - the maximum amount.
-This comes as the UK faces its worst recession in 300 years and with the furlough scheme due to end in April 2021.
-However, with an estimated £700 million being owed in council tax, some councils may be at risk of going bankrupt themselves.
-So, unfortunately, they may be left with no choice but to request repayments.
+Brits were faced with a rise in council tax up to £100 earlier in the year.
+Around two thirds of England’s major councils were set to increase council tax bills by up to 5% - the maximum amount.
+This came as the UK faced its worst recession in 300 years and the furlough scheme was due to come to an end.
+With an estimated £700 million being owed in council tax at the time, some councils were at risk of going bankrupt themselves.
+So, unfortunately, they may have been left with no choice but to request repayments.

 What should you do if you owe council tax?

 Contact your local council as soon as possible.
 Don’t let your debt spiral out of control.
 Speak to your local authority, as they can allow you to spread the payments over 12 months as opposed to the usual 10 months.